MustafaAwny/Corporate-Messages-Classification-NLP-Pipeline/README.md

 ## Data

-Each row contains information about a social media post from different coorporations and contains a column for the category of the post.
+Each row contains information about a social media post from different corporations and contains a column for the category of the post.

-Posts categories are classified as Information, Action, Dialogue, or Exclude.
+Posts' categories are classified as Information, Action, Dialogue, or Exclude.

 	• Information: objective statements about the company or its activities.